 - Research, abstraction and nature guide his interior architecture interventions, as well as art and collectible design pieces.

 - De Cotiis creates sculptural spaces that evoke physical and intellectual experiences, on the cusp of art and architecture, with no boundaries.

 - The fertile dialogue between old and new is one of the cornerstones of his work.
 History breaks free in the spaces where the line between past and future blends.

-- Selected artworks are available through the artist’s gallery in Milan, Carpenters Workshop Gallery in London, New York, San Francisco and Los Angeles, and exhibited at leading global design fairs including Art Basel, Art Paris, Design Miami, Dubai Design Week, FOG, Frieze, PAD, TEFAF, The Armory Show and Zonamaco.
+- Selected pieces are available through the artist’s gallery in Milan, Carpenters Workshop Gallery, and at leading global art and design fairs such as Art Basel, Art Paris, Design Miami / Basel, Dubai Design Week, FIAC, Frieze, FOG, PAD London, TEFAF Maastricht, TEFAF New York, The Armory Show and Zona Maco.

 - In 2019, Vincenzo De Cotiis’s work was presented at the Museo Franz Mayer, Mexico City and at the Ca’d’Oro during the Venice Biennale.

 - Burberry is a global luxury brand, headquartered in London, UK.